HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

-This section describeds the interactions between the actors in an SDOH referral starting at a high level, and drilling all the way down to the details of the FHIR API calls, and provides links to the profiles and sections of the IG where more detail is provided.
-First a high level overview of the interactions is provided that will abstract technical details.
+This section describes the interactions between the actors in an SDOH referral starting at a high level, and drilling down to the details of the FHIR API calls, and provides links to the profiles and sections of the IG where more detail is provided.
+First a high-level overview of the interactions is provided that will abstract technical details.
 For example, the mechanism through which the referring provider is informed of the status of the referral could use FHIR Subscriptions or polling (see [Checking Task Status] for details).
 Similarly, the relationships between the profiles referenced are not described (see [Data Modeling Framework] ).
 Management of task status is not described (see [Checking Task Status]).

 The use cases here relate to the Gravity [Patient Stories].
 Implementers will benefit from looking at the detailed technical description of the exchange work flow for each use case, as well as the [Capability Statements] associated with each workflow and the [conformance artifacts](artifacts.html) generally.